Ouston, County Durham: Transport

 There are regular bus routes through Ouston with the Go North East bus company.
-The 34 and 34A run from Ouston to Chester-le-Street and the 28 and 29 buses run from Chester-le-Street through Ouston and into Newcastle upon Tyne via Gateshead.
+The 34 bus runs from Ouston to Chester-le-Street, and the 28 and 29 buses run from Chester-le-Street through Ouston and into Newcastle upon Tyne via Gateshead.

 Locality

 The village itself was mostly constructed in 1961 with the showhomes being in Ardrossan opposite the Junior School which opened in 1964.
 Over time, the village expanded to its current size with further expansion continuing from Penhill, Urpeth, in the early 1970s onwards.
 In recent years. the housing development has rebegun in earnest in Turnberry and Woodlands, the former being a disused farmer's field with some World War II bunkers in it and the latter being an area next to the council estate (The Brooms) in an area near Walter's Wood.